ma-za-kpe/Pombe/README.md

   - Master ->
   - beta -> for purposes of QA testing
   - develop -> for collaboration /development purposes
+- Before pushing, run the following in your terminal and they must both succeed;
+  - gradlew test
+  - gradlew connectedAndroidTest
 - Please create your issue/feature branch from the develope branch.
 - Make PR's to the develope branch